isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-tables/c-srs-leg.md

 ---
 description: Elements within a dimension can be color-coded as a series so that each element can be tracked more easily across other visualizations within the workspace.
-seo-description: Elements within a dimension can be color-coded as a series so that each element can be tracked more easily across other visualizations within the workspace.
-seo-title: Enable a series legend
 solution: Analytics
 title: Enable a series legend
 topic: Data workbench